 A wobbly or deteriorating toilet flange might be the root cause of significant subfloor issues.
-Swift repair is paramount, and with the right tools and knowledge, you can tackle this task on your own.
-Here’s a detailed guide on how to mend it:
+This is how you can tackle this task on your own with the right tools and knowledge.

 – Sharp blade